peter-leonov/introscope/README.md

 # Introscope

-A reflection (aka, monkey-patching) babel plugin for delightful unit testing of modern ES6 modules.
-It allows you to override imports, locals, globals and built-ins (like `Date` or `Math`) independently for each unit test by turning your nice ES6 module in a factory function on the fly.
+A reflection (aka, monkey-patching) babel plugin and a set of tools for delightful unit testing of modern ES6 modules.
+It allows you to override imports, locals, globals and built-ins (like `Date` or `Math`) independently for each unit test by instrumenting your ES6 modules on the fly.

 ```js
 // increment.js